aaronschmitz/ee590-final/README.md

 (all whitespace is ignored by the parser except whitespace dividing tokens or within string literals).
 The tokenizer also offers several helpful functions to determine the type of token such as `is_num`.
 ###Recursive Decent Parser###
+The terminal tokens are strings, numbers, and variables (note that booleans and null are treated as constant variables).
+The terminal tokens can be used on their own or also form hashes, arrays, and function parameters.
+The rest of the language is pretty straightforward.
+* Factors have strings, numbers, hashes, variables, arrays, functions, or expressions optionally proceeded by one or more unary plus or minus signs where appropriate.
+* Terms have one or more factors separated by multiplication, division, or modulus symbols.
+* Expressions have one or more terms separated by addition and subtraction symbols.
+* Statements have an expression optionally preceeded by an assignment to a variable and followed by a semicolon.
+* A program has zero or more statements.

+###Variable and Function Management###
+Variables are stored in an object hashed by name.
+Currently all variables are stored directly as `{var_name: value}`.
+While this is effective, it would probably be better to store variables as objects `{var_name: {value: value, scope: scope, const: false}}` for further flexibility and functionality.

+System functions are stored in a separate object from variables, but could reasonably be merged.
+System functions are stored in the form {func_name: function(args) {...}}`

+###Array Indices and Hash Keys###
+For simplicity, all variables are directly evaluated for array indices and hash keys directly after the variable name is parsed.
+This has a couple drawbacks: 2-dimensional arrays such as `A[i][j]` and nested objects such as `X.key1.key2` are not supported.
+Also otherwise valid javascript where the indices are applied directly to an object such as `[0,1,2][0]` or `{a:1}.a` or even `(var).key` don't parse.
+I plan to correct this shortcoming eventually, but current design seems adequate to meet project requirements.